 What else depletes zinc?

 Environmental toxins such as BPA and phthalates found in everyday plastic products bind to zinc and deplete zinc levels in the body.
-So does chronic loose stools or toddler diarrhoea as well as intestinal malabsorption issues like coeliac disease, yeast overgrowth and parasitic infection.
-These are important to check out if you are struggling to raise your child’s zinc to an optimal level.
+Chronic loose stools or toddler diarrhoea, as well as intestinal malabsorption issues like coeliac disease, yeast overgrowth and parasitic infection can also lead to shortfalls in zinc.
+These are important factors to check out if you are struggling to raise your child’s zinc to an optimal level.

 Kryptopyrrole

-Those with raised Kryptopyrroles tend to be very emotionally changeable and the atmosphere at home can be like “walking on eggshells” as a pyrrole child’s mood can be “predictably unpredictable”.
+Those people with raised Kryptopyrroles tend to have a very changeable mood and the atmosphere at home can be like “walking on eggshells” as a pyrrole child’s mood can be “predictably unpredictable”.
+They can seem emotionally charged and volatile.
+It can feel like they have adrenaline pumping round their blood all the time and they can be in a fight or flight state.

-Luckily this genetic trait can be tested easily through a simple urine test and can be remediated relatively quickly from taking zinc and vitamin B6 supplements.
+Luckily this genetic trait can be tested easily through a simple urine test and can be reblanced relatively quickly from taking zinc and vitamin B6 supplements.

 A fine balance with copper

 Zinc works as a “buddy” with copper and problems can occur when the delicate balance gets skewed.
-We all need some copper, but when copper levels are too high, more norepinephrine and epinephrine (adrenaline) are synthesized from dopamine, which can cause feelings of hyperactivity, impulsivity, agitation, anxiety and panic, overstimulation, racing thoughts, restlessness, and insomnia.
+We all need some copper, but when copper levels are too high, more norepinephrine and epinephrine (adrenaline) are synthesized from dopamine, which can cause feelings of hyperactivity, impulsivity, agitation, anxiety and panic.
+Excess adrenaline can also give you the feelings of overstimulation, racing thoughts, restlessness, and insomnia.

 As you can see this is complex!
 Working with a NatureDoc practitioner can help you navigate the intricacies of getting zinc levels right, and it may be an important piece in the puzzle to help your child become the best version of themselves.